Singer Corporation: Diversification

-20th century

-Sales and profits grew until the 1940s.
-The market was affected in several ways.
-The USA market matured after WWII.
-Japanese manufacturers ate into the market with zig-zag sewing machines.
-Under the leadership of Donald P. Kircher, Singer diversified into markets such as office equipment, defense, and aerospace.
-Revenue of which 90% of revenue from sewing machines was reduced to 35% after diversification.
+Late 20th and early 21st centuries

-In 1978 Singer moved its HQ from Rockefeller Plaza to Stamford, Conn.
-This relocation moved 430 jobs to the new location.
+In 1978 Singer moved its HQ from Rockefeller Plaza to Stamford, Connecticut.
+430 jobs were moved to the new location.

 During the 1980s Singer sewing machine markets were being hit with Japanese machines and European brands including Bernina, Pfaff, and Viking.
-In 1986, the original Singer company spun off its sewing machine business under the name SSMC.
-In 1989 Semi-Tech Global purchased SSMC renaming SSMC back to Singer.
-Semi-Tech Global incorporated Singer into Singer N.V. based in Netherlands Antilles owned by the Hong Kong holding company.
+In 1986 Singer purchased Dalmo Victor for $174m from Textron, It would subsequently be resold in 1989 for $175m in cash to General Instrument.
+The original Singer company announced in July 1986 that it would be spinning off its sewing machine business under the name SSMC Ltd.